mozuki345/esx-legacy-for-quasar-inventory/README.md

 - and enjoy your new server ! :)

 --------------------------------------
-What changed from the latest release (legacy 1.5 version) ?
+What changed from the latest release (MY esx-legacy 1.5 version) ?

 --> Updated resources :
 - Obviously a lot of esx scripts were update (hehe ^^), check esx-legacy 1.6 changelog for more informations.